-Placement on the waiting list does not indicate that the family is, in fact, eligible for assistance.
+Place on the waiting list does not indicate that the family is, in fact, eligible for assistance.
 A final determination of eligibility will be made when the family is selected from the waiting list.

-Applicants will be placed on the waiting list according to any preference(s) for which they qualify, and the date and time their complete application is received by the PHA.
+Applicants will be placed on the waiting list according to the date and time of application.